Masmiseim36/nxpSDK/boards/frdmk22f/rtos_examples/freertos_i2c/readme.txt

 Running the demo
 ================
 When the example runs successfully:
-If using 1 board, you can see the similar information from the terminal as below.
-(Applicable to all boards except TWR-KM34Z75M)
+If using 1 FRDM-K22F board, you can see the similar information from the terminal as below.